ingadhoc/stock/stock_request_ux/README.rst

 #.
 Order requests from last to first created
 #.
 Automatically reserve the picking from stock when a request is confirmed
 #.
 Add to stock request field "order_id" ondelete=cascade to delete stock request when stock request order related are deleted.
+#.
+Add new button in pickings to access to the stock request order if has the group "Stock Request Order"

 Installation
 ============